 - Employees must request and be approved for time off prior to submitting an application for shared leave.

-- Employees must have exhausted all forms of paid leave (i.e., vacation, sick, personal and compensatory time) prior to receiving shared leave hours.
+- Employees must have exhausted all forms of available paid leave prior to receiving shared leave hours.

 - Shared leave is awarded as donation funds are available and requests are approved.